-Father’s Day is Sunday, June 21.
-And while Philadelphia seems to be stuck in a sort of gray “yellow” phase of reopening with a lot of uncertainty, there are still plenty of ways to celebrate Dad!
+Father’s Day is Sunday, June 20, which is perfect timing considering that is also the first official day of summer and most places are open for the season!
 Check out our picks for #lovelocal ideas that will pamper, inspire and celebrate those special men in your family.

 Is your dad a beer fan?
-Yards Brewing Company, our 2020 Happening List Winner, is offering curbside pickup from their taproom and delivery to all Philadelphia zipcodes.
+Philadelphia Brewing Company, our 2021 Happening List Winner, is offering curbside pickup and gift cards are available to purchase.

-Give Dad a taste of the shore (without worrying about the crowds) with salt water taffy from a 2020 Happening List Finalist, Shane Confectionery.
-They also have caramel corn, chocolate, and other treats available for curbside pickup.
+Give Dad a taste of the shore (without worrying about the crowds) with salt water taffy from a 2021 Happening List Finalist, Shane Confectionery.
+They also have caramel corn, chocolate, and other treats available for curbside pickup or shopping in-store.

-Latitudes and Longitudes, a 2020 Happening List Finalist for Gift Shop, has a section of their website dedicated to Father’s Day gifts.
-This curated collection includes items such as unique greeting cards, witty candles, flasks, Philly-themed barware and more.
+Latitudes and Longitudes, a 2021 Happening List Finalist for Gift Shop, has a a curated collection of gift ideas on the website, including items such as unique greeting cards, witty candles, flasks, Philly-themed barware and more.

 Treat Dad to something sweet!
 Bredenbeck’s Bakery, a Happening List Winner & Finalist, has ice cream, cookies and more!

-If the Dad in your life has a killer collection of novelty tees, you’re going to want to check out Philly Phaithful.
-The 2020 Happening List Finalist for Specialty Apparel offers unique, originally designed tees with Philadelphia flair.
+If the Dad in your life has a killer collection of novelty tees, you’re going to want to check out Philly Phaithful, the 2021 Happening List Finalist for Sports Shop offers unique, originally designed tees with Philadelphia flair.

-Bryn Mawr Running Co., our 2020 Happening List Winner for Sports Retail, just reopened their doors on June 5 after nearly 3 months closed.
-You can shop for the Dad that loves to run in any of their 3 stores or online.
+Bryn Mawr Running Co., our 2021 Happening List Winner for Specialty Apparel is open to shop for the Dad that loves to run in any of their 3 stores or online.

-Beer, snacks, sandwiches, tacos, and as of June 12 … outdoor seating is available again!
+Beer, snacks, sandwiches, tacos, and outdoor seating is available!
 Reservations are going to go quickly, so you’ll want to get on that ASAP.
 (And if you can’t get a table, you can still opt for takeout.)